IN STOCK NOW

-When collecting your chickens, please bring a suitable carrier to take them home in.
+When collecting your chickens please bring a suitable carrier to take them home.

-A cat carrier, dog crate (with a blanket over the top) or a cardboard box would be perfect.
+A cat carrier, dog crate or a cardboard boxes are perfect.

 Please ensure that the carrier is secure and ventilated, ideally with some shavings or straw to keep the chickens clean and happy on the journey.

 We also have some cardboard boxes available if you forget or don’t have an available carrier -